 Licenses: Free (Open Source) with options for paid support and add-ons.

-Sitefinity CMS is the next generation web content management system for creating compelling websites, intranets, portals, and blogs.
+Sitefinity CMS is the next-generation web content management system for creating compelling websites, intranets, portals, and blogs.
 It offers many enterprise features and simple, easy-to-use online administration for managing your website.
-The new revolutionary User Interface is very task oriented and simplifies the user interaction with the system.
+The new revolutionary User Interface is very task-oriented and simplifies the user interaction with the system.

-Notable Points: Easy to Install and use, Supports Responsive Design and Mobile Website Development, Documentation and Support.
+Notable Points: Easy to Install and use, Supports Responsive Design and Mobile Website Development, Documentation, and Support.

 Licenses: Paid (Starting at $2,999 for Standard edition)

-Want to hire Mobile App Developer?
+Do You Want to Hire a Mobile App Developer?

 DotNetNuke (DNN) Vs Kentico Vs Umbraco Vs Sitefinity